The first version of this guide was birthed on March 7th, 2009 – so happy 10 years!

 Completed Works, Pencilers, Inkers, Colorists, Letterers

-Markosia are now accepting comics submissions for works that have been previously unpublished in the UK.
+Markosia is now accepting comics submissions for works that have been previously unpublished in the UK.
 They are interested in Sci-Fi, Fantasy, All-Ages and Historical stories.
 If you feel your comic doesn’t fit into this, they will still look at all submissions.

 They are also now publishing prose novels of all genres, so if you have an unpublished novel or one that you now have the rights back to then please contact Harry at email@example.com